jussellymoreno1394/git-bot/README.md

 - Repeat the last step to create the second function you need for this project.

-- Within the functions you will add the code, which will give life to the GitBot, for this use the suplied code and paste it into one of the functions you have created, do this step for the another created function.
+- Within the functions you will add the code, which will give life to the **GitBot**, for this use the suplied code and paste it into one of the functions you have created, do this step for the another created function.

 - The project  is using some dependencies so, you need to add that in the **Configure** tab inside of **Functions**.